cornelia247/spring-app/README.md

 ## Next Steps
 - Navigate to the host Name outputted by terraform after about 5 minutes to view your application, you can try logging in by using: `greg/turnquist` as credentials

+## Destroy Resources
+- The `infrastructure-deploy.yml` includes a destroy stage which helps clear all resources created in your cloud environment.
+It requires an approval by a reviewer.